casangi/casadocs/README.md

 It can take 5 to 10 minutes to complete and for changes to propagate to master.

 **Note: API pages (e.g., casatasks and casatools) are handled differently, as will be explained later in this document.**

-## Editing Regular Content
-Most of the casadocs content is written in markdown format using the Google Colab web service to edit Jupyter notebooks of text cells.
-Jupyter notebook pages have a link at the top to *"Open in Colab"* for editing.
-Modified pages can be saved back in to the casadocs repository from the Colab window under ```File -> Save a copy in Github```.

 The nbsphinx package is used to convert notebooks to Sphinx/readthedocs format.
 There is some special markdown syntax available that may not render in Google